devnacho/myblog/source/blog_articles/different-ways-to-add-if-else-statements-in-JSX.md

 > "Im trying to do a simple If/Else in JSX but for some reason I can't make it
 > work"

 > "I feel dumb asking about this but what is the best way to write an if-else in
 > JSX"

-I understand this feeling as learning React was quite easy for me but for a long period of time I wasn't sure which was the best way to write a simple If/Else statement inside JSX.
+I understand this feeling as learning React was quite easy for me but for a long period of time I wasn't sure which was the best way to write simple If/Else statement inside JSX.

-In the beginning, every time I needed to write it I would do it in a different way and I would feel frustrated that I didn't know which was the best way to do it.
+Every time I needed to write conditionals I would do it in a different way and I would feel frustrated that I wasn't consistent.

-It turns out there isn't just one way to do it so you shouldn't feel frustrated.
-It's a matter of style personal preference depending on the context.
+Here are some different ways you can write If/Else conditionals in React:
 READMORE

-Here are some different ways you can write If/Else conditionals in React:

 ### Option 1:
+In this example you can do the If-Else by doing it all Js and assigning the JSX blocks to a variable.
+I like this approach because it keeps the "return" section pretty clean.

 ```language-js
 class HelloMessage extends React.Component {